 Best combo of saturated fats, MCTs and antimicrobials for good health.
 No pesticides.
 No hexane.
 No plastic leaching.

-RBD stands for "refined, bleached and deodorized".
+RD stands for "refined and deodorized".
 This type of coconut oil is made through a refining process that runs at 220 °F (or 104 °C).
 They make it to meet the demand of those who dislike coconut odor but yet still want to reap coconut oil's benefits.

 But the involvement of relatively high temperature will inevitably caused some loss of health properties.
 On top of that, removal of lactones means the removal of some antimicrobial properties too since lactones carry antimicrobial traits.

-So, don't expect to gain as much health benefits from RBD coconut oil as you would from virgin coconut oil.
+So, don't expect to gain as much health benefits from RD coconut oil as you would from virgin coconut oil.

-However though, you're very much better off eating RBD coconut oil than any other vegetable oils or animal fats which are detrimental to your health.
+However though, you're very much better off eating RD coconut oil than any other vegetable oils or animal fats which are detrimental to your health.